phossa/phossa-route/README.md

 Introduction
 ---

-phossa-route is a HTTP response management libraray for PHP.
-It routes base on HTTP request including URL, cookies, HTTP headers (such as `Accept-Language`) etc. It responses with HTTP redirecting or transparent URL rewriting.
+phossa-route is an application level routing libraray for PHP.
+It routes base on HTTP request including URL, cookies, HTTP headers (e.g. `Accept-Language`) etc. It responses with HTTP redirecting or transparent URL rewriting.
 Also it gives suggestions for HTTP response headers (cache related etc.)